 Bahamas surf lessons by professionals

 Since the islands are a maze of coves, beaches and jungle you’ll need a guide to know where to go.
-SUP-focused but surf accessible, Siren Surf Adventures hosts gal groups, singles and families in specialised adventure camps in the Bahamas.
-The camp is highly customisable and their chef will cater to any dietary restrictions.
+SUP-focused but surf accessible, Siren Surf Adventures hosts gal groups, singles and families in specialized adventure camps in the Bahamas.
+The camp is highly customizable and their chef will cater to any dietary restrictions.

 Pappa Surf offers SUP lessons and special SUP Yoga classes.
 The group caters to all age ranges and has a great reputation with families.
-Personalised SUP lessons with one teacher and one student starts at $80.
-SUP Yoga is $65 for a 90-minute class.
+Personalized SUP lessons with one teacher and one student starts at $80.
+SUP Yoga is CA$80 for a 90-minute class.

 Bahamas hotels and camps for surfers to stay

-The Surfers Manor adjacent Gregory Town in Eleuthera offers funky, brightly coloured rooms and tropical decor.
+The Surfers Manor adjacent Gregory Town in Eleuthera offers funky, brightly colored rooms and tropical décor.
 The hotel has a casual vibe so you don’t have to worry about getting sand in their communal garden areas or on the bar and restaurant floor.
 But the big selling point here is Surfers Beach, one of the most consistent spots in the Bahamas.
 The reeling lefts and consistent rights are just a short walk away down a narrow nature trail.
-Rooms start at $110.
+Rooms start at CA$130.

 Bahamas is a great place for water sports vacations.